What is an excess?

 Non-approved repairer excess

 When you make a claim, we'll provide you with a choice of our approved repairers.
-If you choose to have the work carried out by someone who is not a 1ST CENTRAL approved repairer, an additional excess of £250 will apply.
+If you choose to have the work carried out by someone who is not a 1st Central approved repairer, an additional excess of £250 will apply.

 Windscreen excess